Emulator Issues #7481

 LPFaint99: 220 blocks.
 And I own that game.
 May time it if I can fit it on a memory card.

-#16 Updated by redherochildboss almost 5 years ago
+#16 Updated by redherochildboss about 5 years ago

 JMC: So, to be sure I understand what you suggest: after this is merged, I should make an issue asking for emulation of the faster memory cards instead of just the official Nintendo ones?